Envato templates

-Carousels are like it or hate it elements in Web designing, just like MacBook butterfly keyboards.
-Some love it for the ease of sharing new features and products easily to the users.
-While some users see the carousels are distractions that hinder the overall performance of the website.
-The truth is when we handle the carousels as one of the parts of the website and strategize them properly, then carousels can give you the result you want.
-In this list, we are going to see the best bootstrap 4 carousel examples that can give a better end-user experience.
+Carousels are like-or-hate elements in Web design, just like MacBook butterfly keyboards.
+Some love it for the ease of sharing new features and products easily with the users.
+While some users see carousels as distractions that hinder the website’s overall performance.
+The truth is, when we handle carousels as part of the website and strategize them properly, they can deliver the results you want.
+In this list, we will see the best Bootstrap carousel examples that can give a better end-user experience.

-The three things which we have to decide before designing a carousel are
+The three things that we have to decide before designing a carousel are

-Based on the contents you are going to use on the slider, the entire design, and the animation of the carousel changes.
-Images are powerful elements that can get user attention easily in a fraction of a second.
-As we digital generation has less span of attention (less than 8 seconds), using relevant powerful, and meaningful images will make the user spend few extra time on your website.
+Based on the content you will use on the slider, the entire design, and the carousel’s animation.
+Images are powerful elements that can easily capture a user’s attention in a fraction of a second.
+As the digital generation has a short attention span (less than 8 seconds), using relevant, powerful, and meaningful images will help users spend less time on your website.

-Auto rotating carousels and manually controlled carousels, both are good designs.
-But to make a smart design, we have to combine them together.
-Slider with random transition effect is treated as an ad banner and it is mostly ignored by the users.
-Even if you use powerful and relevant images, quickly moving carousels won’t get the user’s attention.
-Static carousels are mostly gone unnoticed by the user.
-A survey says that static manually controlled sliders get only a 1 to 2% click rate and the auto-rotating slider has a click rate of 8 to 10%.
-So make your slider auto-rotating by default, but when the user starts interacting with the slider, stop the auto-rotating and let the user see the contents in it easily.
+Auto-rotating carousels and manually controlled carousels are both good designs.
+But to make a smart design, we have to combine them.
+A slider with a random transition effect is treated as an ad banner and is mostly ignored by users.
+Even with powerful, relevant images, quickly moving carousels won’t capture the user’s attention.
+Static carousels are often unnoticed by users.
+A survey found that static, manually controlled sliders get only a 1-2% click rate, while auto-rotating sliders have an 8-10% click rate.
+So make the slider auto-rotate by default, but when the user starts interacting with it, stop the auto-rotation and let the user see the contents easily.

 We all know the importance of responsive design.
-To give the same level of experience to the user, the designers create smart elements that perform flawlessly on both mobile and desktop versions.
-While making the carousel, make sure your carousels are optimized for both hover and swipe gestures.
+To give users the same level of experience, designers create smart elements that perform flawlessly across mobile and desktop versions.
+While creating the carousel, ensure it is optimized for both hover and swipe gestures.

-These bootstrap 4 carousel examples are smartly designed to meet the end-users need and also to help the website owners to clearly communicate with their users.
+These Bootstrap carousel examples are smartly designed to meet end users’ needs and help website owners clearly communicate with their users.

 Carousel V05

 The V05 has a traditional-looking Bootstrap 4 carousel design.
 You have nice cards with rounded edges to clearly show your messages.
 A neat page indicator is given at the bottom of the cards to let the audience easily jump to the carousel section you want.
-If you are looking for a simple and neat carousel to list your clients, testimonials, and team members, this one will be a great choice.
+This one will be a great choice if you are looking for a simple, neat carousel to showcase your clients, testimonials, and team members.
 Since it is a concept model, the creator has kept the elements as simple as possible.
-You can add your own custom elements to make things even more engaging for the users.
+You can add your custom elements to make the experience even more engaging for users.

 Carousel V10

 The V10 is the best Bootstrap 4 carousel example for showcasing images.
-A small thumbnail is placed at the bottom of the carousels to let the image quickly see the images before they appear on the main carousel.
-Plus, the users can easily jump to the image they want by simply selecting the image they want.
-Attention to details like the circular highlighter and drop shadow effect increase the visual aesthetics and also make the interactions easier for the audience.
+A small thumbnail is placed at the bottom of the carousels to let users quickly see the images before they appear in the main carousel.
+Plus, users can easily jump to the image they want by selecting it.
+Attention to detail, such as the circular highlighter and drop shadow effect, enhances visual aesthetics and makes interactions easier for the audience.

 Carousel V06

-Those who are looking for a bigger Bootstrap 4 carousel for their websites will love this template.
+Those looking for a larger Bootstrap 4 carousel for their websites will love this template.

 This free download template gives you a contemporary-style carousel design.
 Only the images and titles change in the default design.
-Other key elements like the call-to-action buttons are kept unchanged.
+Other key elements, such as the call-to-action buttons, remain unchanged.
 You can add different content for each carousel if you want.
-The entire code script used to make this template is included in the download file; therefore, you can utilize the code easily in your design and even customize it as per your design requirements.
+The entire code used to create this template is included in the download file; you can use it easily in your design and even customize it as per your design requirements.

 Carousel V08